ZumeProject/zume-android-app/README.md

-# zume-android-app
+# Zume Android Mobile App
-Android App for the Zume Project
+A volunteer created Android App to extend the Zume Project.